cosmos/governance/voting.md

 The deposit period lasts either 14 days or until the proposal deposit totals 512 ATOMs, whichever happens first.

 #### Deposits
+Deposit amounts are at risk of being burned.
 Prior to a governance proposal entering the voting period (ie. for the proposal to be voted upon), there must be at least a minimum number of ATOMs deposited.
 Anyone may contribute to this deposit.
 Deposits of passed and failed proposals are returned to the contributors.

+In the past, different people have considered contributions amounts differently.
+There is some consensus that this should be a personal choice.
+There is also some consensus that this can be an opportunity for supporters to signal their support by adding to the deposit amount, so a proposer may choose to leave contribution room for others to participate.
+It is important to remember that any contributed ATOMs are at risk of being burned.

 #### Burned deposits
 Deposits are burned when proposals: